enchart/PA-Theme-Toolkit/README.md

  2. Click "Manage NuGet packages"
  3. Search "PAThemeToolkit" and select the first result
  4. Click "Install"

+ You can download the package manually on it's [NuGet page](https://www.nuget.org/packages/PAThemeToolkit/).

 # Using the library
 ## Creating a theme